infernalsaber/AkaneBot/README.md

 Configuring the app is covered in detail in the [getting started guide](https://discord.com/developers/docs/getting-started).

-Note: Remember to enable the text messages intent to enable prefix commands
+Note: Remember to enable the text messages intent as it's required for prefix commands

 ### Setup project